anjudev000/Handpicked_E-commercial/README.md

 # Handpicked_E-commercial
-online shopping for vegetables and fruites
+"Handpicked":Your one-stop online vegetable and groceries store!
+Powered by Node.js, Express, and MongoDB,it offers a seamless shopping experience.
+Browse a wide range of farm-fresh vegetables and quality groceries.
+Enjoy a user-friendly interface designed with EJS for easy navigation